 Another is the use of the word "human" by sympathetic characters — certain villains draw a bright line, but whether aliens feel the need to specify "humans and mutants" or whether the X-Men themselves refer to "humans" or "non-mutant humans" depends far more on the writer than the characters.

-Strangely enough, if its Justice League where she would be more likely to find herself out of her depth, she, like Batman, kicks all kinds of ass, probably for the same reason Batman does, because writers always feel the need to justify the Badass Normal and low power characters on the team.
+Is Black Canary a genuine, butt-kicking, Action Girl?
+Or is she a Faux Action Girl who, as Green Arrow's Designated Love Interest, needs Green Arrow to get her out of trouble?
+Depends on who's writing her, and what comic it is.
+If it's Birds of Prey, expect the former.
+If it's anything with "Green Arrow" in the title (or if Judd Winick is at the helm), expect the latter.
+Strangely enough, if it's Justice League where she would be more likely to find herself out of her depth, she, like Batman, kicks all kinds of ass, probably for the same reason Batman does, because writers always feel the need to justify the Badass Normal and low power characters on the team.

 Namor the Sub-Mariner has had this non-stop since he was first published in the late thirties.
 He's either a violent and bitter anti-hero with an unjust grudge against humanity, a noble leader who is only seeking the best for his people, a stalwart pragmatist whose loyalty to his comrades is without question, or some combination thereof.
 In fact, his writing varies so much that Marvel eventually canonized it: he has a disorder caused by his amphibious physiology that manifests in that way.